 If you're keen to explore one of our three national parks, read our national park safety advice first to reduce the risk of accidents.
 Same goes for our beaches, so take a look at this beach safety guide from the RNLI.

 There are plenty of great apps that you can use to plan your trip, too.
-For starters, you could try the Wales Coast App or the Show Me Wales app, both of which showcase different areas and attractions in Wales.
+For starters, you could try the Wales Coast App, which showcases the walks in different parts of Wales.